lsst-dm/dmtn-175/index.rst

 Execution
 ---------

-These options control how quanta are executed and how ``RUN``-type collections are created and manipulated.
+These options control how quanta are executed and how `~lsst.daf.butler.CollectionType.RUN`-type collections are created and manipulated.

 .. option:: -j <INT>, --processes <INT>